 Looking forward to trout season this year?
 Good news–the wet summer/fall last year and snowy winter helps keep the water levels in the rivers and streams good for much of the fishing season.
-The traditional opening day of trout season is less than 4 weeks away on the first Saturday in April.
+The traditional opening day of trout season is on the first Saturday in April.
 This is just two short weeks after the official end of winter.
 The start of the new season can be a challenge with a cold day followed by a beautiful blue sky and warmer temperatures –a great day to fish!!

 Now is the time to get ready for opening day –here’s how.